 Allergy shots are usually administered in two phases.
 The buildup phase is usually up to six months.
 During this phase, the allergen dose is increased with each shot.
 The maintenance phase occurs after the buildup phase and usually lasts for up to five years, depending on your reactions.

 Advantages and Risks of Allergy Shots

 Typically, people will notice an improvement within three months of allergy shots.
 Within five years of treatment, people no longer feel the side effects of the allergen.
-The risks of allergy shots are extremely low.
+The risks of allergy shots are low.
 There is a chance of an allergic reaction, but that is why they are typically given in an allergist’s office.
-If you are at a high risk for an allergic reaction, the allergist may recommend that you take an antihistamine before the injection.
+If you are at high risk for an allergic reaction, the allergist may recommend that you take an antihistamine before the injection.
 The most common reactions to allergy shots are hives, congestion, sneezing, and redness at the injection area.
 Anaphylaxis may occur in some rare cases.
 You will be asked to bring your EpiPen and wait for 30 minutes after the shot.

 What to Expect from Allergy Shots

 For two hours before and two hours after the appointment, you will want to avoid any strenuous work, such as exercising.
 Before you begin taking allergy shots, you will want to let your allergist know about any medications or supplements that you are taking.
 In some cases, medications and supplements will interfere with the progress of allergy shots.
 The goal of allergy shots is to get the body accustomed to the allergen so that there will be no more side effects from the allergen in your daily life.
 You will typically notice improvements during the build-up phase of the injections.